 Recall that il stamp means stamp, form: fâ il stamp dal om (to make the form of the man; that is, to form the man).

 L’argile is a feminine noun meaning clay, mud.
 When cun (with) comes into contact with a feminine noun using the definite article l’, it becomes cu l’, as you find in this verse: cu l’argile.
 You may wish to review how Friulian prepositions contract with definite articles.

 The verb soflâ means to blow.
-La buse is a nostril of the nose; the Friulian word for nose is il nâs.
-Tes busis dal nâs, then, means into the nostrils of the nose.
+La buse is the Friulian for hole; the Friulian for nose is il nâs.
+Tes busis dal nâs, then, means into the nostrils (literally, into the holes of the nose).
 You will recall that in combines with lis to form tes.
 What God blew into the nostrils was une soflade di vite (breath of life).

 The verb deventâ means to become.

 The masculine noun il zardin means garden.
 God placed it in Eden: tal Eden.
 In Friulian, the four cardinal points are nord, sud, est, ovest (north, south, east, west).

 In this verse, you do not find est but soreli jevât, which also means east.
 The Friulian for sun is il soreli; jevât (risen) is the past participle of the verb jevâ, meaning to rise.
 The opposite of soreli jevât is soreli bonât (west), where bonât is the past participle of the verb bonâ, meaning to set.